 Senior Behavioral Health at Parkwest Medical Center provides an advanced level of care for adults ages 55 and older with a wide range of psychiatric and medical issues.
+This is a short term psychiatric treatment program and is not intended address primarily placement issues for individuals.
+Individuals should be medically stable at time of admission.
+The focus of care is to address psychiatric or mental health crisis and cognitive evaluation needs.
 To make a referral call the Peninsula Admissions/Registration department at (865)373-8187.

-The 16-bed unit is designed for comfort, with two private rooms and seven semi-private rooms in order to accomodate various patient needs.
-The unit also features a dining and recreational room equipped with a piano, television, games and sitting area to provide patients with a comfortable environment.
+The 16-bed unit is designed to accommodate various patient needs.
+The unit features a common area equipped with a piano, television, games, and sitting area to provide patients with a comfortable environment.

 Senior Behavioral Health’s staff members utilize a multidisciplinary approach to patient care.
-Staff are trained to evaluate and treat patients with psychiatric problems and/or dementia and are also qualified to offer medical care or intervention for patients with physical ailments.
+Staff members are trained to evaluate and treat patients with psychiatric problems and/or dementia.
+They are also qualified to offer medical care or intervention for patients with physical ailments.
 Senior Behavioral Health has a variety of staff to assist with the coordination of care for your family member, including:

 - Social Worker